Bulgarian AIF

 Assets in Alternative Investment Funds

-Alternative Investment Funds (AIFs) offer a diverse range of investment opportunities, encompassing both tangible and intangible assets.
-Bonds issued by Bulgarian licensed banks have traditionally been considered a safe investment option within AIFs.
-This trend gained momentum as Bulgarian banks, responding to heightened reserve capital requirements set by the National Bank, began issuing bonds to fulfil these new financial conditions.
-An example of this is Allianz Bank, which issued bonds with a notably high yield of 6.85%.
+Alternative Investment Funds (AIFs) offer a broad spectrum of investment opportunities, encompassing both tangible and intangible assets.
+Within this structure, bonds issued by Bulgarian state-owned enterprises and licensed banks are traditionally regarded as a secure and stable investment choice within AIFs.
+This trend has gained further momentum in recent years as Bulgarian banks — responding to increased reserve capital requirements set by the Bulgarian National Bank — began issuing bonds to strengthen their capital positions.
+Notable examples include Allianz Bank, which issued bonds with a yield of 6.85%, First Investment Bank offering 7.00%, and the upcoming TBI Bank bond, expected to launch in early November 2025 with a yield slightly above 7.0%.

 AIFs for Bulgaria Golden visa

 Not all funds qualify for the Bulgaria Golden Visa under the Foreigners Act.
-To be eligible for a Bulgarian Golden Visa through investment in an Alternative Investment Fund (AIF), the fund must meet specific criteria:
+To be eligible for a Bulgarian Golden Visa through investment in an Alternative Investment Fund, the fund must meet specific criteria:

-- Have an investment strategy entirely focused on Bulgarian assets, investing solely in shares, stocks, and bonds of Bulgarian companies, including Real Estate Investment Trusts (REITs).
+• Have an investment strategy entirely focused on Bulgarian assets, investing solely in shares, stocks, and bonds of Bulgarian companies.
+If the selected fund allocates even 0.01% of its portfolio to non-Bulgarian assets, it will not qualify for an investment confirmation.

 Choosing the Right Fund